tipishev/python_debugging_workshop/README.md

 * cannot modify the code, only pdbrc
 * debugging inside a closure == inside the dragon's belly
 * enter to repeat command, keep walking
+* source the enemy to see weakness?
+* display/undisplay to check surroundings
+* interact: a safespace to experiment
+* we can use `!` only n-times

 ## TODO